Updated 8 August 2018

 The emergency contraceptive ellaOne also contains ulipristal acetate (single-dose, 30mg).
 No cases of serious liver injury have been reported with ellaOne and there are no concerns with this medicine at this time.
-See the statement from the Faculty of Sexual and Reproductive Healthcare (12 Feb 2018).
+See the statements from the Faculty of Sexual and Reproductive Healthcare on 12 Feb 2018 and 8 Aug 2018.

 European Medicines Agency review